haleywarson/pack-planit-rails-frontend/README.md

 ## General Info

-Pack Planit helps you plan for and pack for your next camping or backpacking trip!
+Pack Planit helps you plan and pack for your next camping or backpacking trip!
 The backend repo for this project can be found [here](https://github.com/haleywarson/pack-planit-rails-backend).

 ## Technologies